 This program is designed to prepare the student for entry level employment in the Air Conditioning and Refrigeration industry.
-Two options are available in this program: Residential Air Conditioning and Commercial Refrigeration and Air Conditioning.
-Commercial Refrigeration and Air Conditioning courses are scheduled to be available in 1981.
+Two options are available in this program: Residential Air Conditioning, and Commercial Refrigeration and Air Conditioning.
 The student will develop the skills and knowledge necessary to install, repair and maintain equipment related to these options.

-Some air conditioning courses are completely individualized.
+Some Air Conditioning courses are completely individualized.
 This allows the students to progress at their own pace in order to fully comprehend theory and develop the necessary skills.
 Individualized, self-paced instruction also allows the students to take a portion of a course (module) without taking the complete course, if some specific knowledge or skill is desired.